 - Understand how the discipline of emergency management applies science, technology, planning, risk analysis and management techniques to deal with large and complex events

 - Develop competencies of planning methodologies to evaluate, critique and apply social science research and government policies to effective disaster response

 - Acquire skills and knowledge to evaluate, assess and synthesize data, using current research methods to employ an evidence-based strategy to disaster decision making

 - Analyze and evaluate public administration in the field of emergency management at federal, state and local levels while considering the role of the private and nonprofit sectors

-The online MS in Emergency Management is a 39-credit program that students typically complete in 2.5 years.
+The online MS in Emergency Management is a 33-credit program that students typically complete in 2.5 years.
 It culminates with a research-based summative capstone project.

-While on the path to completing their master’s degree, students will also earn a Graduate Certificate in Emergency Management after just six courses (18 credits).
+While on the path to completing their master’s degree, students will also earn a Graduate Certificate in Emergency Management after just five courses (15 credits).

 Online Learning Environment